machine-gun-dg/faqtest/README.md

 ### + What are the performance in migrating VSAM to RDBMS?
 As reference on our little demo server we completed a KSDS VSAM of 1M records to PGSQL in 39 seconds using the default approach….
 It could be faster depending on the number of horse powers we can count on

-### + How does NIIB handle SORT steps in a batch job dealing with VSAM?
+### + How does NIB handle SORT steps in a batch job dealing with VSAM?
 SORT is a powerful utility that offers a wide range of features, including filtering, conditions, merging, and more.
 However, its complexity can make it challenging to configure, especially when working with VSAM files.
 To simplify the process and ensure efficient data management, our solution -in similar scenarios- focuses on sequential files (VSAM are transformed to sequential).
 This approach eliminates the complexities associated with SQL interactions and binary or packed data formats, which would require additional operations like SUBSTR and could potentially lead to incorrect sorting.
 By working with sequential files, we provide a simpler and more efficient sorting process.
 Our decision to avoid SQL support was driven by our desire to maintain a lightweight architecture focused on the specific needs of our product.

 ### + How does NIB support GDGs?